 I am not a Kin major and I would like to become one.
 How do I do that?

-The Kin Department hosts New Major Meetings throughout the semester which you may attend.
-The meeting times and dates will be posted on our website as well as at the advising office.
+The Kin Department hosts Declaring the Kinesiology Major meetings throughout the semester which you may attend.
+The meeting times and dates will be posted on our website as well as on the outside Totman 146.
 You will also need to complete the form titled: Declaring the Kinesiology Major and bring it to the meeting.
 Effort should be made to attend one of these meetings.
 If a student cannot attend a meeting, an individual appointment with the Academic Advisor can arranged via email.

 I would like to attend graduate school, study abroad, or pursue a career in strength and conditioning and am looking for recommendations on classes to take.
 Where can I find these?

 On the Kin Advising website, there is a list of course sequencing for the most popular graduate school tracks and study abroad.
 You may also want to meet with a peer advisor if you have any further questions about the classes.
 The classes listed on the sheet are recommendations, so it is important that you look at prerequisite courses required for graduate schools that you are interested in.